 4. Panel member will be invited to question other party.

-- The panel will reach a determination either supporting the findings or disciplinary action, or supporting the appeal of the appellant.
+- The panel will reach a determination either supporting the findings or disciplinary action from the complaint, or supporting the appeal of the appellant.
 The panel will forward its findings and any recommendations to the president for his review.
-Within 10 working days of receipt of the panel's findings, the president will inform all involved parties in writing of his decision, based on input from the appeal panel.
+Within ten working days of receipt of the panel's findings, the president will inform all involved parties in writing of his decision, based on input from the appeal panel.

 Mediation is a process by which the University attempts to resolve complaints to the satisfaction of all involved parties without reaching a formal finding regarding a violation of the University's nondiscrimination policy or federal law.
 Mediation seeks to protect the confidentiality of all involved parties to the extent allowed by law.
 At any time during the mediation process, either party may choose to terminate the process.
 IF the mediation process is terminated, the complaint will then be investigated by the Office of AA/EEO per procedures listed above.

 Generally, mediation will involve only the complainant, the respondent, and the mediator.
 If the complaint is successfully resolved through mediation, each party will sign a document that describes the mutually agreed-upon terms.
 Any deviation from the terms of the agreement allows either party the right to refile formal charges with the Office of AA/EEO.